 Expats in Switzerland have to take out compulsory social insurance to access the Swiss social security system, in exchange for certain benefits.

 Various forms of Swiss social security protect expats living and working in Switzerland, and their dependant family.
-Switzerland has a close-knit network of different types of social insurance, which offer those living and working in Switzerland, and their dependents, a broad protection against risks whose financial consequences could not be covered without insurance.
+Switzerland has a close-knit network of different types of social insurance.
+These offer those living in Switzerland broad protection against risks whose financial consequences could not be covered without insurance.

 Overview of social security in Switzerland

-If you are an expat living or working in Switzerland, you will have to pay contributions into Swiss insurance schemes to access the Swiss social security system.
+If you are an expat in Switzerland, you must contribute to Swiss insurance schemes to access the Swiss social security system.
 In return, you can claim healthcare, unemployment benefit, long-term sick pay, maternity benefit, a pension and other social benefits in Switzerland.

 Each person is insured individually and contributions are based on a percentage of your salary.
 With the exception of health insurance, if you are in paid employment, your employer usually pays half, and the rest is directly deducted from your salary.
-Employees are automatically covered for accident insurance.
-If you are self-employed you must take out your own social insurance.
+Employees receive automatic coverage for accident insurance.
+If you freelance, you must take out your own social insurance.

 In Switzerland, there is no nationwide social security scheme.
 The responsibility is shared between the federal and individual cantonal authorities, which means that how social security is organised varies according to where you live.
-Unemployment insurance and family allowances are handled by the cantons; all other social security is the responsibility of the Federal Office for Social Insurance (part of the Federal Department for Home Affairs).
+The cantons handle unemployment insurance and family allowances; all other social security is the responsibility of the Federal Office for Social Insurance.

-The Swiss social security system is divided into several areas:
+The Swiss social security system has several areas: